There’s something you should know before I even get started:

 We love cruising.

 We’ve also been lucky enough to have cruised quite a few times since our first sailing on Disney Cruise Line in 2005.

-So, it’s not surprising then that when we started planning our summer vacation for 2017, a cruise was at the top of the list.
+So, it’s not surprising then that when we started planning our summer vacation, a cruise was at the top of the list.
 I was also going to be celebrating a big birthday that summer — 50…the big five zero — so it needed to be a special cruise.

 Then, Disney Cruise Line did something crazy and announced a 9-night cruise to Alaska aboard the Disney Wonder, our favorite ship.
 We had already cruised to Alaska three times before, twice aboard the Wonder, so we already knew we loved the ports, and getting those plus two extra destinations (and two extra nights on the Wonder) was a bonus.

 We booked as soon as we were allowed to.